Photo by ravas51

 One of the oldest audio companies still in operation, Beyerdynamic is widely hailed for their range of quality audio products.
 They’ve actually been around since the mid-1920s, and were an innovator in the then beginning cinema industry.
 Their first products were actually loudspeakers which were used in conjunction with early films.
 They also developed the world’s first dynamic headphones in 1930, though shortly thereafter the company’s production was halted by WWII.

-Though like a phoenix rising from its ashes, Beyerdynamic stepped onto the market once again in 1948.
+Beyerdynamic stepped onto the market once again in 1948.
 In addition to their previously established products the company soon began designing microphones, among which was one of the earliest wireless microphones.
-This microphone was actually used by the Beatles during their 1966 tour of Germany.
+This microphone was actually used by The Beatles during their 1966 tour of Germany.

-The most notable thing about this headphone amplifier is that it uses Surface Mount Technology (SMT).
-Surface Mount Technology is a new approach to designing electronic circuits directly onto the surface of their boards.
-This helps to reduce the space the circuit takes up, resulting in a unit that has a much smaller footprint than a product that doesn’t use this approach.
-The unit’s diminutive size for the features it boasts makes it a great fit for more cramped areas, so it’s definitely worth a look if you’re short on space but still want a high-end headphone amplifier.
+The A20 headphone amplifier uses Surface Mount Technology (SMT).
+This helps to reduce the space the circuit takes up, resulting in a unit that has a much smaller footprint.
+The unit’s diminutive size makes it a great fit for more cramped areas, so it’s definitely worth a look if you’re short on space but still want a high-end headphone amplifier.

-Lastly, the unit is housed in a brushed aluminum chassis designed to be both durable and resonance free.
+It doesn’t have a setting for high and low output, which means you should use cautioon when adjusting the gain.
+The unit is housed in a brushed aluminum chassis designed to be both durable and resonance free.
 Overall, it’s a pretty solid feeling (if a bit heavy) unit.

 While the A20 is a very solidly built unit, should you happen to experience any flaws in materials or workmanship you can send return it and receive a replacement unit.